Chalwk77/JeriCraft-Plugins/JCSpecials/README.md

-ExtraWeapons is a Slimefun4 addon that adds new weapons to the game.
+JCSpecials is a Slimefun4 addon that adds new weapons to the game.

-Introducing **ExtraWeapons**, a custom Slimefun addon.
+Introducing **JCSpecials**, a custom Slimefun addon.

 New items: